Vanint/Awesome-LongTailed-Learning/README.md

 ### (1) Long-tailed benchmarking performance

-* We evaluate several stage-of-the-art methods on ImageNet-LT to see to what extend they handle class imbalance via new evaluation metrics, i.e., UA (upper bound accuracy) and RA (relative accuracy).
+* We evaluate several state-of-the-art methods on ImageNet-LT to see to what extent they handle class imbalance via new evaluation metrics, i.e., UA (upper bound accuracy) and RA (relative accuracy).
 We categorize these methods based on class re-balancing (CR), information augmentation (IA) and module improvement (MI).

 <p align="center">
 <img src="resources/Fig1.png" width=900>